uniphil/three-little-birds/README.md

 default PATH is /app/.heroku/python/bin:/usr/local/bin:/usr/bin:/bin default PYTHONPATH is /app/

-jiaaro PATH is
+jiaaro PATH is /usr/local/bin:/usr/bin:/bin jiaaro PYTHONPATH is nothing

-jiaaro PYTHONPATH is
+new PATH is back to default

-new PATH is /usr/local/bin:/usr/bin:/bin:/app/bin new PYTHONPATH is /app/lib/python2.7/site-packages
+new PYTHONPATH is back to default